 In the body, the medicine is expected to replace the missing human factor VIII, making the patient less prone to bleeding.
 The medicine is therefore expected to work even in patients who have developed inhibitors against human factor VIII.
 This is because the pig factor VIII has a slightly different shape to human factor VIII and will not be as easily recognised by the inhibitors against the human protein.

 - What is the stage of development of this medicine?

-At the time of submission, recombinant porcine factor VIII (B domain deleted) was not authorised anywhere in the EU for haemophilia A. Orphan designation of this medicine had been granted in the United States of America for the treatment and prevention of episodic bleeding in patients with inhibitor antibodies to human coagulation factor VIII.
+At the time of submission, recombinant porcine factor VIII (B-domain-deleted) was not authorised anywhere in the EU for haemophilia A. Orphan designation of this medicine had been granted in the United States for the treatment and prevention of episodic bleeding in patients with inhibitor antibodies to human coagulation factor VIII.

 In accordance with Regulation (EC) No 141/2000 of 16 December 1999, the COMP adopted a positive opinion on 2 June 2010 recommending the granting of this designation.

 - Opinions on orphan medicinal product designations are based on the following three criteria:

 - the existence of alternative methods of diagnosis, prevention or treatment;

 - either the rarity of the condition (affecting not more than 5 in 10,000 people in the EU) or insufficient returns on investment.